-Dr. Nashat and Dr. Rastetter currently serve on the Nominating and Corporate Governance Committee, which is chaired by Dr. Rastetter.
+Drs.
+Nashat, Rastetter and Mendlein currently serve on the Nominating and Corporate Governance Committee, which is chaired by Dr. Rastetter.
+Dr. Mendlein joined the Nominating and Corporate Governance Committee in March 2016.
 The Nominating and Corporate Governance Committee's responsibilities include:

-- developing and recommending to the Board of Directors criteria for board and committee membership; - establishing procedures for identifying and evaluating Board of Director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the Board of Directors; - recommending to the Board of Directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the Board of Directors a set of corporate governance guidelines; and - overseeing the evaluation of the Board of Directors.
+- developing and recommending to the Board of Directors criteria for board and committee membership; - establishing procedures for identifying and evaluating Board of Director candidates, including nominees recommended by stockholders; - identifying individuals qualified to become members of the Board of Directors; - · recommending to the Board of Directors the persons to be nominated for election as directors and to each of the board's committees; - · developing and recommending to the Board of Directors a set of corporate governance guidelines; and - overseeing the evaluation of the Board of Directors.

-During 2014, the Nominating and Corporate Governance Committee held two meetings.
+During 2015, the Nominating and Corporate Governance Committee held one meeting.